emanjon/IETF-drafts/draft-mattsson-cfrg-det-sigs-with-noise-03.md

           K = HMAC_K(V || 0x01 || Z || int2octets(x) || 000... ||
                      bits2octets(h1))

-In new deployments, where side-channel and fault injection attacks are a concern, EdDSA with additional randomness as specified in Section 2 is RECOMMENDED.
+In new deployments, where side-channel and fault injection attacks are a concern, EdDSA with additional randomness as specified in {{SecEdDSA}} is RECOMMENDED.

 # Security Considerations